Cameroon v Ethiopia

 Post update

 Corner, Cameroon.
-Conceded by Ramadan Yusef.
+Conceded by Amanuel Yohannes.

+Attempt blocked.
+James Léa Siliki (Cameroon) left footed shot from outside the box is blocked.
+Assisted by Karl Toko Ekambi.

 Post update